COLLEGE OF PUBLIC HEALTH

 Resume: Current professional resume required.

-Laptop: All incoming students in the College of Public Health are required to have a laptop.
+Laptop: Laptop: All incoming students in the College of Public Health are required to have a laptop.
 Academic programs in the college are technology intensive.
-They incorporate statistical and database analyses; utilize specialized tools for athletic training, kinesiology and physical therapy; stream audio and video for communication sciences; facilitate online interactive counseling for social work; and foster clinical experiences and online assessments.
+They incorporate statistical and database analyses; utilize specialized tools for athletic training, kinesiology, and physical therapy; stream audio and video for communication sciences; facilitate online interactive counseling for social work; and foster clinical experiences and online assessments.
 The laptop requirement enables the College of Public Health to improve opportunities for active learning and provide greater access to specialized software and required tools in and out of the classroom, better preparing students for the workforce.
 Learn more about device specifications and suggested vendors.
 Students can use excess financial aid (i.e., funds that are reimbursed after all tuition and fees are paid) to meet student needs, including the purchase of a laptop.
 Scholarships may also provide funding.

 Transfer Credit: Graduate credits from an accredited institution are considered for transfer into the MS in Recreational Therapy degree program.
-Such courses are reviewed by the MS Program Coordinator to determine whether they are equivalent to coursework offered at Temple and fulfill any degree requirements.
+Such courses are reviewed by the MS Program Director to determine whether they are equivalent to coursework offered at Temple and fulfill any degree requirements.
 The grade must be a "B" or better in order to transfer and have been earned within five years of applying to the program.
 The maximum number of credits that may be transferred into the MS program is 6.

-Clearances: The Recreational Therapy MS program requires students to complete clinical/field education experiences at various facilities.
-These placements require criminal background checks, Act 33/34 clearances, and perhaps a drug screen.
-Placements may also require the student to maintain personal health insurance and/or to submit proof of a physical and immunization records.
 The results of these requirements may limit and potentially eliminate placement options for the student, thus resulting in their inability to meet graduation requirements.
-Additionally, conviction of a misdemeanor, felony, or felonious or illegal act may prevent the individual from becoming credentialed and/or licensed to practice in the field of therapeutic recreation.
+Additionally, conviction of a misdemeanor, felony, or felonious or illegal act may prevent the individual from becoming credentialed and/or licensed to practice depending on the field of study.

 Program Requirements